nh-chitose/r2-re/README.md

   },
 ```

-- enabled: true for Web UI mode, false for console mode.
+* enabled: true for Web UI mode, false for console mode.
-- host: Web server IP that accepts HTTP client connections.
+* host: Web server IP that accepts HTTP client connections.
 By default, it's localhost.
-- openBrowser: If true, the application opens a browser window.
+* openBrowser: If true, the application opens a browser window.
 In non-GUI environment, this config needs to be false.

 Web UI URL is http://127.0.0.1:8720 by default.
 TCP port 8720 and 8721 need to be opened.

-#### stabilityTracker config details
+#### stabilityTracker の設定の詳細

-R2 automatically disables trading activities on unstable brokers.
+R2-re automatically disables trading activities on unstable brokers.

-- Each broker has its stability index on a scale of one to ten.
+* Each broker has its stability index on a scale of one to ten.
-- The initial stability index is 10.
+* The initial stability index is 10.
-- The stability index is decremented each time a broker API call fails.
+* The stability index is decremented each time a broker API call fails.
-- The stability index is incremented every time `recoveryInterval` milliseconds has passed.
+* The stability index is incremented every time `recoveryInterval` milliseconds has passed.
-- R2 disables brokers which has smaller stability index than `threshold` value.
+* R2-re disables brokers which has smaller stability index than `threshold` value.

 By default, a broker which has failed three API calls within 5 minutes would be disabled for trading for at most 5 minutes.